 One of the best parts about Xavier is our emphasis on innovation and our culture of mindful change.
 Our London program is no different.
 When we first started, we had approximately five students per trip and stayed in North London’s Holloway Road.
 Since then, we moved to Queen Mary University in the East End, have had up to 40 students on trips.
-In 2018, we moved the campus to Richmond University's Kennsington campus, and now limit enrollment to 25 students.
+In 2018, we moved the southwest corner of London, and now limit enrollment to 25 students.

 Because of our earlier start date, our past residence is unable to accommodate us, as their students will still be in the dorms.
-We will now be tentatively scheduled to stay at Courtfield Gardens apartments and taking classes at Richmond University's Kensington campus.
+We will now be tentatively scheduled to stay at apartments and taking classes at AIFS's Kensington campus.
 Some highlights of our new home are being near Exhibition Road's Victoria & Albert Museum, Science Museum, and Natural History Museum; delicious restaurants and cafes, and several public transit spots.

 One of the benefits of having a shorter program is a lower cost!
 Students will be able to take three or six credit hours for less than it would cost to take them on campus.
 This year students in the University Scholars Program will be eligible for a $2000 grant, and other scholarships and grants can be seen on our Finances Page.
 We are happy to make this trip more financially accessible to students and thrilled with the chance to add more members to our Xavier London family!